proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 they can be selected for translation in the List View like regular pages, and any values for the selected attributes will be made available as translatable entries, which are treated identical to regular entries.
-Entering “` html`” (N. B. The switch is separated by a space!) after the path specification will result in the Proxy Application applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain
+Entering “` html`” (note that the switch is separated by a space!) after the path specification will result in the Proxy Application applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain